8 Realistic Money Tips for College Students (And Why Credit Cards Are Like Dorm Food)

 3. Use, don’t abuse, a credit card.

 Most students will end up with a credit card in college.
 Great!
 You can start to build credit which will be important when you’re trying to get that first apartment or job out of college and can even save you on car insurance.
 (I know, crazy.)

 While always paying it off, in full, is the ideal, let’s be real—this doesn’t always happen.
 Handing a starving college kid a credit card is like handing a child star a bag of cocaine on his fifteenth birthday.
 When you’re studying for a midterm and counting out $3.45 in nickels to buy enough gas just to get home from the library (and slightly delusional from Top Ramen-related nutritional deficiencies), it is tempting beyond natural human willpower to just charge the whole tank (or groceries, or whatever) to credit.
 “I’ll just deal with this shit later.”

 If you are the one that’s ultimately going to be responsible for that credit card bill, I only encourage you to be careful.
-Interest rates on credit cards are the worst in the biz, and can balloon even small balances after years of not paying your credit card off each month.
+Interest rates on credit cards are absolutely terrible, and can balloon even small balances after years of not paying your credit card off each month.
 Before you know it, your balance could be in the thousands of dollars and that’s all money that you’ll have to pay back.
 Painstakingly.

 If you genuinely can’t pay off a credit card each month, consider applying for aid or loans instead.
 Don’t take out a loan if you don’t really need one—it’s just as tempting to spend/overspend this “monopoly money,” but rates on loans are better than credit cards.

 It’s kinda like: